a11yproject/a11yproject.com/_posts/2018-11-26-resize-text.md

 * Images of text won't resize
 * Captions over videos likely won't resize
+* Using the incorrect html lang code will result in no text-zoom

 ## Can I zoom everything instead of resizing text only?